digibib/gosmtpd/README.md

 Flags:
   --help              Show help (also see --help-long and --help-man).
-  --webport="8000"    Port the web server should run on --hostname="localhost"
+  --webport=WEBPORT   Port the web server should run on (Default: 8000) --hostname="localhost"
-                      Hostname for the smtp server to listen to --port="2525"       Port for the smtp server to listen to --forwardhost=FORWARDHOST
+                      Hostname for the smtp server to listen to --port="2525"       Port for the smtp server to listen to --forwardhost=FORWARD_HOST
-                      The hostname after the @ that we should forward i.e. gmail.com --forwardsmtp=FORWARDSMTP
+                      The hostname after the @ that we should forward i.e. gmail.com --forwardsmtp=FORWARD_SMTP
-                      SMTP server to forward the mail to --forwardport="25"  The port on which email should be forwarded --forwarduser=FORWARDUSER
+                      SMTP server to forward the mail to --forwardport=FORWARD_PORT
+                      The port on which email should be forwarded (Default: 25) --forwarduser=FORWARD_USER
-                      The username for the forward host --forwardpassword=FORWARDPASSWORD
+                      The username for the forward host --forwardpassword=FORWARD_PASSWORD
                       Password for the user --mailexpiration=300
                       Time in seconds for a mail to expire, and be removed from database